1099 Forms

 Box 1 Total: $19,200

-In the event of in-kind payments or non-cash compensation, you will have to provide the Fair Market Value (FMV) of the service offered.
+In the event of in-kind rent payments or non-cash compensation, you will have to provide the Fair Market Value (FMV) of the property or services provided as rent.
 For example, if you renovated the property, you could substitute the monetary rent with the FMV of the renovation work when reporting 1099-MISC rental income.

 Rent: $2,000